-UPDATE – I recently wrote a book based on this blog post in case you are interested: You can find The Coming Revolution Inside of Mormonism book on Amazon in you’re interested.
+UPDATE – I recently wrote a book based on this blog post in case you are interested: You can find The Cultural Evolution Inside of Mormonism book on Amazon if you’re interested.

 I’ve had many experiences lately with people online and offline that lead me to believe that there’s a coming revolution that will be taking place inside of Mormonism.
 This revolution will not be against the prophets and apostles.
 It won’t be against history or doctrine.
 And it won’t undermine the foundational principles upon which this church was initially built upon.
 No… this revolution will be against culture… and everything that entails.
 This revolution will be against those that judge, those that hate, and those that refuse to see past their narrow, regurgitated, cliche point of views.
 This revolution will be a revolution of love.